 Base of Montmorency Falls

-Staircases Below the Falls
+Staircases Beside the Falls

 While we weren’t feeling especially lazy, we didn’t feel that it was necessary to climb up to the upper gazebos.
 They likely didn’t offer a vastly different view, but I could see that it would be useful if there were a lot of people gathering at the waterfall.
-Climbing up to that top gazebo would be a great way of escaping the crowd.
-I would definitely recommend hiking up to at least the first hut as we saw a lovely rainbow at the base of the falls that wasn’t visible when we stood at the very bottom.
+Climbing up to that top gazebo would be a great way of escaping the crowds.
+I definitely recommend hiking up to at least the first hut as we saw a lovely rainbow at the base of the falls that wasn’t visible when we stood at the very bottom.

 Suspension Bridge Above the Falls